michhar/jetson-customvision/README.md

 ## Instructions

-### 1. Use CustomVision to train an object detection model, with the following notes:
+### 1. Use CustomVision to train an object detection model

+IMPORTANT NOTES:
   - Use "General (compact)" as "Domain" ("compact" will ensure we can export for IoT Edge)
   - Export as Dockerfile --> ARM (Raspberry Pi 3) and download the zipped folder
   - Locate the `model.pb` and `labels.txt` files in the `app` folder within the main zip folder

+### 2. Add model and labels to project

-### 2. Place the `model.pb` model file and the `labels.txt` labels file into the `customvision-linux-arm/app` folder from this repo (if there is a `labels.txt` already in it, just overwrite with the newly exported one).
+- Place the `model.pb` model file and the `labels.txt` labels file into the `customvision-linux-arm/app` folder from this repo (if there is a `labels.txt` already in it, just overwrite with the newly exported one).

-### 3. Build the docker image (this will build the image based on the `Dockerfile`) with a tag so that it's easy to upgrade as needed:
+### 3. Build the docker image

+Note:  this will build the image based on the `Dockerfile`.
+Use a tag that is **not "latest"** so that it's easy to upgrade as needed (e.g. shown here as `0.0.1`).

     ```
     cd customvision-linux-arm
     nvidia-docker build -t objectdetection:0.0.1 .
     ```

-### 4. Check that it's using the GPU:
+### 4. Check that it's using the GPU

+Here, run the container and log into it.

     ```
     nvidia-docker run -it objectdetection:0.0.1 /bin/bash